philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 * Embed your chatbot on your Bellows College Visitors portal (more information on how to do this under **Add bot to Power Apps** [here](https://docs.microsoft.com/en-us/power-virtual-agents/publication-connect-bot-to-web-channels).)

 # Analytics
 * PVA bots have detailed near real time analytics.
 This can be used to see what topics are being used most and where users drop out of the process.
+This is useful in future upgrades.